 We've ensured that you'll have a wonderful combination of activities and relaxation during your adventure to Namibia.
 You'll receive a warm welcome upon arrival at the airport and get assisted through customs and transferred to your hotel.
 You'll be riding in a 4x4, or SUV in the dry season which is essential to navigate over the few rough sections of road.
 At each stage, we have selected guesthouses, lodges and camps for their excellent location as charming little havens for taking in the stunning majesty of the surroundings.

 International flight to Windhoek

-Arrival in the Namibian capital surrounded by arid mountains.
-Receive a personal reception at the airport and collect a hire vehicle.
-Early check-in at the accommodation for the night, an elegant guesthouse with friendly staff, located in the Windhoek uplands.
-To recover from the flight there is an airy and well-kept indoor garden and a few pool-side deckchairs; laze around to your heart's content in this secluded haven.
+Arrive in the Namibian capital this morning and find yourself surrounded by arid mountains.
+Receive a personal reception at the airport and collect your hire vehicle.
+Check-in early at your accommodation for the night, an elegant guesthouse with friendly staff, located in the Windhoek uplands.
+To recover from the flight there is an airy and well-kept indoor garden and a few pool-side deckchairs, where you can laze around to your heart's content in this secluded haven.

 Windhoek - Otjiwarongo